Truth, Racial Healing, and Transformation Center

 Goals of the TRHT Center @ RU-N

-- Increase positive engagement and perceptions of Newark amongst RU-N faculty, staff, students, and alumni: Conduct multi-faceted campus-wide initiatives about how RU-N may unknowingly contribute to deficit-based narratives in and around the city of Newark and the greater Newark area
+- Increase positive engagement and perceptions of Newark amongst RU-N administration, faculty, staff, students, and alumni.

-- Initiate/Foster ongoing on and off-campus activities utilizing dialogue and dialogic techniques around issues of truth, racial healing, and relationship building; to center dialogic technique as a conversation catalyst and healing tool for narrative change
+- Increase the number of specialized on and off-campus activities utilizing dialogue and dialogic techniques around issues of truth, racial healing, and relationship building.

-- Decrease segregation and increase access and equity for Newark Residents by leveraging RU-N resources to foster increased economic mobility for Newark residents and greater Newark area
+- Decrease segregation and increase access and equity for Newark Residents by leveraging RU-N resources to reduce poverty and unemployment and strengthen the city’s economy by the beginning of the next decade.

-- To embed TRHT framework into the ethos, culture, and environment of anchor institutions and other community-based organizations: Involve RU-N stakeholders, city of Newark residents, and greater Newark institutions, organizations, and community partners in creating and implementing evidence-based TRHT programming around racial healing and access
+- To embed TRHT framework into the ethos, culture, and environment of anchor institutions and other community-based organizations.

 - Sharon Stroye, Director, TRHT Center, RU-N